usfslk/Lumen/README.md

  2. Create new project
  3. Click on Auth then 'Set up sign-in method'

-In this example we'll only need email/password
-So go ahead and enable that bad boy
+In this example we'll only need email/password method So go ahead and enable that bad boy
 On the top right you'll see a "Web Setup" button click on that.